cfdude/mcp-perplexity-pro/README.md

 ## 🚀 Deployment Options

-### 1. NPX Deployment (stdio-npx)
+### 1. NPX Deployment with Transport Mode

-The simplest way to use the MCP server with stdio transport:
+The recommended way to use the MCP server with explicit transport control:

 **For Claude Desktop** (`claude_desktop_config.json`):